AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/ex2.md

 ![demo](./images/cja12.png)

 As you can see, most of them have the Person ID selected automatically.
 This is because a Primary Identifier is selected in every schema in Adobe Experience Platform.
-As an example, here's the schema for **Platform Demo - Call Center Interactions**, where you can see that the Primary Identifier is set to **mobilenr**.
+As an example, here's the schema for **AEP Demo - Call Center Interactions**, where you can see that the Primary Identifier is set to **mobilenr**.

 ![demo](./images/cja13.png)